tommyplusdev/anki-animal-crossing-theme/README.md

 ## Installation

+From `Anki 2.1.57+`, there may be a new setting in the Preferences tab for **Minimalist mode**.
+It **must** be turned on, as the new Anki has changes to the Anki default CSS with new classes/selectors.

 If you just want the card templates (minus the UI), pull/download the `.apkg` file, then open it (opens in Anki).
 This includes a test deck pre-formatted with the right styling.

 Also, to get the right fonts, unzip the `fonts.zip` and install these on your System.
 Otherwise, there are fallback fonts.
 (Future Improvement: add similar fallback fonts)